burninc0de/socialsox/README.md

 ### Enter Credentials & Post

-Click "⚙️ API Credentials" to expand the settings section and enter your credentials.
-They're stored locally.
+Use the **Settings** tab to configure your API credentials.
+They're stored locally in the app.

 **Portability**: Use the "📤 Export Credentials" button to save your credentials to a JSON file for backup or transfer to another device.
 Use "📥 Import Credentials" to load them back.

+Switch to the **Post** tab to:
+- Select platforms to post to
+- Type your message (with character counter)
+- Upload an image (drag & drop or click)
-Then select platforms, type your message, and click "Post to Selected Platforms"!
+- Click "Post to Selected Platforms"!

+Check the **History** tab to view your past posts and their status.

 ## Security Notes